Is an advance reservation required?

 Yes!
 The California Science Center IMAX Theater is excited to welcome you back!
 Immerse yourself in different worlds on our seven-story high movie screen.
 Please note the following:

 - We strongly recommend you make your reservations online or by phone in advance with a small service fee.

 - All movies will be shown in 3D.
 All 3D glasses are cleaned and sanitized before every use.

 How does this affect my Membership?

-Members are not charged a service fee for advance timed-entry reservations.
+Members are not charged a service fee for IMAX and special exhibit ticket purchases.
 For more information about Member opportunities and benefits, please visit our Membership page or contact the Membership Office at email@example.com or (213) 744-7504.
 We thank our Members for their vital support of our mission to inspire science learning in everyone!

 Can I store luggage or items?